 The purpose of this explanation is that LPG (Liquid Petroleum Gas, namely propane) is not derived from oil.
 Therefore there is no direct link between LPG and petrol or diesel prices.
 Just because the price of petrol comes down doesn’t mean LPG will respond the same way, or vice versa.

 Aside from being forms of energy, the only thing LPG and petrol or diesel have in common is that they are all subject to the laws of supply and demand.
-So when oil and refined fuel prices rise sharply, as they did in the first half of 2008, so will LPG.
-That was because strong demand kept fuel prices high, and led to commodity speculation.
+So when oil and refined fuel prices rise sharply, so could LPG.
 In many countries, diesel fuel is used for electricity generation or heating, as is LPG.
 During high (oil and refined) prices, demand shifts to cheaper LPG, which then leads to higher international LPG prices.
 In addition, the petrochemical industry can use either naptha, which is derived from oil, or LPG as a feedstock.
 If LPG is purchased instead of naptha because oil prices are higher, this pushes up world LPG prices and vice versa.